 - Credit Inquiries - How many times have you had your credit checked for a loan?

-Can I raise my credit score?
+Can I improve my credit score?

-Getting your credit score
+Know your FICO score

 In order to raise your FICO score, you've got to get the credit reports that are used to build it, and of course, you need the score itself.
 Fair Isaac, the company that invented the original FICO credit score, offers credit scores on myFICO.com.
 For a reasonable fee, you can get your FICO score from all three agencies, along with your credit report.
 They also provide information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

 You can get a federally-mandated free credit report once per year from the three major agencies at AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.